siderolabs/talos/website/content/v1.9/reference/cli.md

-      --kubernetes-version string                desired kubernetes version to run (default "1.32.0-alpha.3") --memory int                               the limit on memory usage in MB (each control plane/VM) (default 2048) --memory-workers int                       the limit on memory usage in MB (each worker/VM) (default 2048) --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
+      --kubernetes-version string                desired kubernetes version to run (default "1.32.0-alpha.3") --memory int                               the limit on memory usage in MB (each control plane/VM) (default 2048) --memory-workers int                       the limit on memory usage in MB (each worker/VM) (default 2048) --mount mount                              attach a mount to the container (Docker only) --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
       --no-masquerade-cidrs strings              list of CIDRs to exclude from NAT (QEMU provisioner only)